Lu Su: Nearly leaving Jiangdong

 Liu Ye, a friend of Lu Su, once wrote a letter to him: "Warlords and heroes have emerged all over the Empire.
 I believe the time has come for me to put my talents to good use.
 I am in a rush to fetch my mother but I will be stopping at Dongcheng County for a while.
 I heard that recently there is one Zheng Bao (鄭寶) who has rallied thousands of followers in Chaohu and gained control over some very fertile lands.
 Many people in Lujiang Commandery are planning to join him – including myself.
 As of now, he is still gathering followers.
 You should act fast and not miss this opportunity."
 Lu Su agreed with what Liu Ye told him.
 After his grandmother's funeral, Lu Su returned to Qu'e County and planned to leave Jiangdong and head north to join Zheng Bao.
 However, after he found out that Zhou Yu had fetched his mother to Wu Commandery (around present-day Suzhou, Jiangsu), he gave up his plan to leave Jiangdong and headed to Wu Commandery to meet Zhou Yu.

 In 200, after Sun Ce was assassinated, his younger brother Sun Quan succeeded him as the warlord controlling the Jiangdong territories.
 When Lu Su arrived in Wu Commandery, Zhou Yu told him, "In the past, Ma Yuan once told Emperor Guangwu, 'In this era, not only do lords choose their subjects; subjects also choose the lords they wish to serve.'
 The new lord [Sun Quan] welcomes and respects persons of virtue and talent.
 He has recruited many extraordinary people.
 Besides, I also heard a saying that in the past, philosophers predicted that the successor to the Liu clan's empire [the Han dynasty] will rise in the southeast.
 As you can see, these events are already in motion.
 This is the time for heroes to rise up and showcase their talents and abilities, and contribute to the construction of a new empire to receive the Mandate of Heaven.
 Having said this, I don't think you need to take Liu Ye's words to heart."
 Lu Su heeded Zhou Yu's advice and remained in Jiangdong.

 The historian Chen Shou, who wrote Lu Su's biography, believed that Zhou Yu recommended Lu Su to Sun Quan because he knew that his lord needed to widely recruit more of such talents to accomplish his goal of building up his power bloc.
-Therefore, he could not afford to let Lu Su leave with Liu Ye.
+Therefore, he could not afford to let Lu Su leave.